ankschoubey/old-blog/_posts/2021-04-04-telling-the-truth.md

 ### Tell it fully
 ### Do not do things that you hate
 ### Act so that you can tell the truth about how you act

+Live by the truth.
+Listen to your consons.
 ### Express your intend properly.

 Be polite.